raulade/Import/README.md

 # automationtests
 This readme provides detailed steps to build and execute the AUTOMATION TEST SUITE for sanity testing of the MOSIP platform.
-Hence this suite is expected to be run post the successful deployment of the platform code on a test environment
+Hence this suite is expected to be run post the successful deployment of the platform code on a test environment.

 Github new repo location - https://github.com/mosip/mosip-functional-tests
 -	Go to the github location
 -	Click on ‘Clone or download’ option to download the zip